Last Updated on 26 September 2024 by Cycloscope

 Jon Littleford (Portland, Oregon)

-All Littleford custom touring bikes come fully equipped for the pathway to your next adventure, he also builts racks, beautiful and sturdy, which can be purchased separately.
+All Littleford custom touring bikes come fully equipped for the pathway to your next adventure, he also builds racks, beautiful and sturdy, which can be purchased separately.
 His trademark is the bizarre but functional rear fork geometry that you can see in the picture above.

 These childhood memories from his website are worth sharing:

-It’s kind of funny.
+“It’s kind of funny.
 As I hear other bicycle builders’ stories, I realize that many of us have similar childhood memories.
 I suspect that our career paths (most career paths) started long before many of us knew what a career path really was.
 (I thought I’d grow up to be an airline pilot, though it turned out I just wanted to be a bird.)

 My ultimate path began, in retrospect, when a bike was my main personal transport.
 I grew up in the rural wooded mountains of Northeastern Pennsylvania.
-With only a few distant neighbors and a seemingly infinite wilderness to discover, a too-big 10 speed Huffy was my ticket to everywhere.”
+With only a few distant neighbors and a seemingly infinite wilderness to discover, a too-big 10-speed Huffy was my ticket to everywhere.”

 Framesets start at 2,400USD